Theophano Martinakia: Death and canonization

-Theophano died in her monastery on 10 November, between 893 and 897.
-According to Theophanes, Leo and Zoe proceeded to marry at this point.
-Both Symeon and Theophanes agree that Zoe was only crowned Augusta following the death of her predecessor.
+Theophano died in her monastery on 10 November 897.
+According to Theophanes, Leo and Zoe married at this point, while Symeon reports them married earlier.
+Both Symeon and Theophanes agree that Zoe was only crowned augusta following the death of her predecessor.

 Theophano was glorified (canonized a saint) by the Eastern Orthodox Church following her death.
 Her feast day is 16 December of the Eastern Orthodox Church calendar.
 After her death, her husband built a church, intending to dedicate it to her.
 When he was forbidden to do so, he decided to dedicate it to "All Saints," so that if his wife were in fact one of the righteous, she would also be honored whenever its feast day was celebrated.
 According to tradition, it was Leo who expanded the celebration on the Sunday following Pentecost from a commemoration of All Martyrs to a general commemoration of All Saints, whether martyrs or not.

 Children

-According to De Ceremoniis by Constantine VII, Leo VI and Theophano only had one daughter, Eudokia, considered to have died young.
+Leo VI and Theophano only had one daughter, Eudokia (after Eudokia Ingerina), who died young.
 Eudokia was buried in the Church of the Holy Apostles along with her father and mother.